 Member states of the Commonwealth have no legal obligations to one another but are connected through historical ties and use of the English language.
 Member states also have shared values of democracy, human rights, and the rule of law, as outlined in the Commonwealth Charter.

-The Charter describes the Commonwealth as “a voluntary association of independent and sovereign states, each responsible for its own policies, consulting and co-operating in the common interests of our peoples in the promotion of international understanding and world peace, and influencing international society to the benefit of all trough the pursuit of common principles and values.”
+The Charter describes the Commonwealth as “a voluntary association of independent and sovereign states, each responsible for its own policies, consulting and co-operating in the common interests of our peoples in the promotion of international understanding and world peace, and influencing international society to the benefit of all through the pursuit of common principles and values.”

+The Commonwealth is made up of three intergovernmental organizations.
+The Commonwealth Secretariat supports member countries to achieve the commonwealth’s goals.
+The Commonwealth Foundation supports participation in democracy and development.
+The Commonwealth of Learning promotes open learning and distance education.
 In addition to these three main organizations, member states are also supported by an additional 80 intergovernmental, professional, civil, and cultural organizations.

-History of the Commonwealth
+History of the Commonwealth of Nations

 The leaders of each member country meet every two years at the Commonwealth Heads of Government Meeting (CHOGM).
 The meetings are used as a way to discuss policies and problems affecting the member countries.